WREY

-WREY (630 kHz, "94.9 El Rey") is a Spanish-language AM radio station with studios located in the Westside neighborhood in St. Paul.
-It is licensed to Saint Paul, Minnesota, although it was licensed to Hudson, Wisconsin from 1997 to 2005.
-The station's signal covers the Minneapolis-St. Paul media market.
-The transmitter and towers are located in Woodbury, Minnesota along South Washington County Highway 19.
+WREY (630 kHz, "94.9 El Rey") is a Spanish language AM radio station licensed to Saint Paul, Minnesota (previously licensed to Hudson, Wisconsin from 1997 to 2005).
+The station's studios are located in the Westside neighborhood in St. Paul.
+Its transmitter and towers are located in Woodbury, Minnesota, along South Washington County Highway 19.
+WREY's signal covers the Minneapolis-St. Paul media market.

 WREY broadcasts a Regional Mexican music format, at 3,000 watts by day and 2,400 watts at night.

 WREY simulcasts on FM translator station W235CT (94.9) St. Paul.

 History

 The 630 kHz frequency is perhaps best known as the longtime home of KDWB from 1959 until 1986.
 For almost two decades, KDWB was a heated rival of the original WDGY, located at 1130 kHz.
 When WDGY dropped its call letters in 1991 to become KFAN, KDWB's owner adopted the abandoned WDGY call sign for 630 kHz, where it remained until 2008.